albanobattistella/Vermanent/README.md

 ```

 - Then update [languages.json](search%2Flanguages.json) file.
-You have to add a new language pipeline if it does not exist or modify an existing one.
+You have to add a new language field if it does not exist or modify an existing one.
 Add this to the json list:
 ```
 "[lang]": {